Liu3422/Summer_RISCV/README.md

         - ~0% error with N=10,000 in <10 seconds (100k ~ 60sec)
         - Uses an addi instruction to write/set rs1 value prior to test.
         - All instructions follow natural alignment.
+            - constrain addressing to rd1 + imm <2048.
+        - implement byte-offset, byte addressing per word in memory
+        - Currently no misaligns
+        - Follow natural alignment rules:
+            lb: any.
+            lh: 0 -> lower, 2 -> upper.
+            lw: 0 -> word (self-explanatory)
+            - This also applies to store
+        - mask memory to extract the correct value to compare to (say, upper half of memory if sh and byte_offset = 2)
     - hash maps for converting opcode, funct3, and ALU_Operation to names
     - instruction() class: creates instructions to feed to dut and testbench
     - testcase(instruction) class: